MicrosoftDocs/ATADocs/ATPDocs/ensure-privileged-accounts-with-sensitive-flag.md

 # Security Assessment: Ensure that all privileged accounts have the configuration flag "this account is sensitive and cannot be delegated"

 This recommendation lists all privileged accounts that lack the "account is sensitive and cannot be delegated" flag.
-Privileged accounts are accounts that are being members of a privileged group such as Domain admins, Schema admins, Read only domain controllers and so on.
+Privileged accounts are accounts that are being members of a privileged group such as Domain admins, Schema admins, writable domain controllers, Read only domain controllers and so on.

 ## Organization risk